narakuw/XTD/README.md

 # XTD
-This is a profile of QuantumultX
+This is a profile of Rule configuration